justinfx/openimageigo/README.md

 Compatibility
 -------------

-Tested against OpenImageIO 1.4.x - 1.5.x
+Tested against OpenImageIO 1.4.x - 1.6.x

-Ideally would like to be compatible with >= 1.6.x.
-Patches welcome.
+Support for >= 1.7.x is in progress.

 API Status
 -----------